OpenFACADES: An Open Framework for Architectural Caption and Attribute Data Enrichment via Street View Imagery: Introduction

 Traditionally, obtaining building attributes has involved expert evaluation, government records, or crowdsourced labeling, which often require field studies.
 This approach limits coverage and efficiency, leaving many buildings without detailed information.
-Although platforms like OpenStreetMap (OSM) and government databases now contain diverse urban information, the incompleteness and uneven geographical distribution of global building features hinder their usability across larger regions~\citep{biljecki2023quality, lei2023assessing, herfort_spatio-temporal_2023}.
+Although platforms like OpenStreetMap (OSM) and government databases now contain diverse urban information, the incompleteness and uneven geographical distribution of global building features hinder their usability across larger regions~\citep{biljecki2023quality, milojevic2023eubucco, lei2023assessing, herfort_spatio-temporal_2023, florio2025ghs}.
 With their rapid development, remote sensing-based methods have become a standard approach for extracting building information from aerial and satellite imagery, including attributes such as building height~\citep{wu2023first, frantz2021national}, and types~\citep{du_semantic_2015, zhao_exploring_2019}.
-Remote sensing technologies offer significant advantages, such as large-scale data coverage, reduced dependency on ground surveys, and the ability to monitor urban changes over time with high spatial and temporal resolution.
-In parallel, machine learning methods that leverage geometric and built environment information have been widely applied to enhance the coverage and accuracy of building data~\citep{roy2023inferring, milojevic2023eubucco, lei_predicting_2024, wang_multi-view_2024}.
-Despite the advancements, the top-down observation of these technologies poses inherent challenges for object-based building evaluation, as the vertical dimension of buildings holds critical and detailed information that is often difficult to capture.
+Remote sensing provides broad coverage, reduces reliance on ground surveys, and enables high-resolution tracking of urban changes over time.
+In parallel, machine learning methods that leverage geometric and built environment information have been widely applied to enhance the coverage and accuracy of building data~\citep{roy2023inferring, nachtigall_predicting_2023, lei_predicting_2024, wang_multi-view_2024}.
+Despite the advancements, the top-down perspective poses inherent challenges, as critical vertical details of structures remain difficult to capture from overhead imagery.